-When it comes to building and fixing your online reputation, you need the right online reputation tools.
+When it comes to building and managing your online reputation management, you need the right online reputation tools.
 Used in the correct way, they will help you understand what people are saying online and what they think about your business.
 You can then use this valuable insight to make improvements that tangibly change how the world views your business.

-So, here’s our pick of the 12 best free and paid for online reputation tools:
+So, here’s our pick of the 13 best online reputation tools:

 First, get a true picture of your company search results.
 Easily accessible and free to use, Google’s incognito search function is a great place to start.
 Enter your name, your brand or business name and hit search.
 Incognito mode means that the search results you see aren’t skewed by your past search history and results, and you will see what a stranger sees when they search for you online.